-Born and raised in Mecklenburg-Vorpommern, Claudia Sandberg is a film historian and filmmaker who currently works at the University of Melbourne in the School of Languages and Linguistics.
-Her research focuses on German and Latin American film, transnational cinematic relations between Europe and Latin America and questions of exile and migration.
+Claudia Sandberg is a film historian and filmmaker who works at the University of Melbourne in the School of Languages and Linguistics as Senior Research and Teaching Fellow.
+Her research focuses on German cinema, transnational cinematic relations between Europe and Latin America, women filmmaking and questions of exile and migration in film.
 One of her most recent projects traces the participation of Chilean film personnel in German cinema East and West during the Cold War era.
-In 2016, she made a feature-length documentary, Películas escondidas.
-Un viaje entre el exilio y la memoria (in collaboration with Alejandro Areal Vélez), a work that explores DEFA ‘Chile’ films as part of the audio-visual documentation of the Pinochet dictatorship.
-Currently, Claudia co-edits a volume on neoliberalism and Latin American cinema, and finishes a monograph about German-Jewish-Uruguayan filmmaker Peter Lilienthal.
+She made the feature-length Películas escondidas.
+Un viaje entre el exilio y la memoria (in collaboration with Alejandro Areal Vélez, 2016), a documentary that examines DEFA ‘Chile’ films as part of the audio-visual documentation of the Pinochet dictatorship.
+Claudia co-edited the volume Contemporary Latin American Cinema.
+Resisting Neoliberalism?
+(2018) together with Carolina Rocha and is currently working on a monograph about German-Jewish-Uruguayan filmmaker Peter Lilienthal.
 You can reach Claudia at firstname.lastname@example.org.

 Regine Criser is an Assistant Professor of German at the University of North Carolina Asheville.
 She received her M.A. from the University of Kansas and her Ph.D. from the University of Illinois at Urbana-Champaign.
 Her dissertation analyzed representations of family in post-unification fiction, particularly in their relationship to memory, agency, and space.
 At the University of North Carolina Asheville, Regine is coordinating the German program teaching courses across all levels.
 Her pedagogical scholarship has focused on issues of inclusion and diversity.
 You can reach Regine at email@example.com.